zammad/zammad-org/src/sr/documentation/use/basics/work-with-tickets.md

 : Migrate all messages/notes to another ticket.
 Useful if you have more than one ticket about a single customer issue.
   See [Merge Tickets](/en/documentation/use/advanced-features#merge-tickets) for details.

-Change Customer : Reassign the ticket to another customer.
+Change customer : Reassign the ticket to another customer.

 -----